ohmjs/ohm/doc/philosophy.md

     - The meaning of the semantic actions is also more obvious when they're seen in isolation, and not scattered throughout a grammar, amidst Kleene-*s and other control structures.
 * __Better modularity__
     - Grammars and semantic actions can be extended independently, using familiar object-oriented mechanisms.
     - The same grammar can be used with different semantic actions to (for instance) parse, syntax highlight, and compile programs.
-(In fact, Ohm lets you do all of these things without making multiple passes over the input.)
+(In fact, Ohm lets you do all of these things without taking multiple passes over the input.)
 * __Portability__
     - The same Ohm grammar can be used, without modification, with Ohm implementations that run on top of different languages, e.g., Ohm/JS and Ohm/Scheme.
 (Note that semantic actions are still language-dependent.)

-Another interesting aspect of Ohm is that it applies semantic actions *lazily*, i.e., a semantic action is only evaluated if and when its result is required, and never more than once.
+Another interesting aspect of Ohm is that it applies semantic actions *lazily*, i.e., a semantic action is only evaluated if and when its result is required.
 The benefits of laziness are:

 * __A more sensible programming model__
     - When writing semantic actions, programmers don't have to worry about backtracking.
 This is especially nice when you're writing side-effectful semantic actions.